 Day 11 | Arrival Flores

 Unfortunately the journey to Flores is not better than the journey to Lanquin.
-Again you will spend a whole day in the shuttle bus.
+Again you will spend a whole day in the shuttle bus on your Guatemala 2 weeks itinerary.
 Almost 10 hours including breaks, we sat in the small minibus.
 Although the ride in the air-conditioned bus went by quite quickly, you actually longed a whole working day on uncomfortable seats towards the destination.